jamessynge/TinyAlpacaServer/README.md

     with facilities like those in `Literal` and `StringView`, including the printTo function, but probably without inheritance from `Printable`.

+*   Support copying literal strings into stack variables for temporary needs.
+    For example, use a template class with a field of type char[N], where N is the length of the literal (without a terminating NUL), copy the literal into the field at construction time, and provide the ability to construct a StringView from it.

+*   Normalize string comparison support so that we can have fewer types of strings or more templated comparison functions.

 *   MAYBE: Support "easy" extension of the HTTP decoder to support non-standard paths (e.g. POST /setserverlocation?value=Mauna+Kea).
 This could include support for requests such as GET /static/path-to/file-on/sd-card, where all